List of Once Upon a Time characters: Killian Jones

+O'Donoghue also portrays Wish Realm Hook / Det.
+Rogers, an alternate version of Hook who escapes the Wish Realm and lives in the New Enchanted Forest, where he is deceived by Gothel, leading to the birth of Alice.
+Under the second curse, Hook becomes Det.
+Rogers in Hyperion Heights, working alongside Det.
+Weaver (Rumplestiltskin), and forming a father-daughter relationship with Tilly, later revealed to be Alice.

+Red Lucas

-Red Lucas/Ruby (seasons 1-3, 5, 7 Wonderland) portrayed by Meghan Ory, is the daughter of Anita, granddaughter of Widow "Granny" Lucas, and Dorothy Gale's lover.
-In the Enchanted Forest, Red didn't know that she is a werewolf which has been terrorizing her village.
-Her grandmother got her a red cloak to prevent Red from turning during the half-moon.
-After meeting Snow White, Red discovers the truth after unwillingly killing her boyfriend, Peter.
-Red then becomes close friends with Snow White.
+Red Lucas/Ruby (seasons 1–3, 5, 7, Wonderland), portrayed by Meghan Ory, is the daughter of Anita, granddaughter of Widow "Granny" Lucas, and Dorothy Gale's lover.
+Her plotline is mostly based on Little Red Riding Hood and werewolf myths, with references to the Russian folk tale Peter and the Wolf.
+In the Enchanted Forest, Red was a werewolf that had been terrorizing her village, which she wasn't aware of.
+She lived with her granny, who had gotten her an enchanted red cloak to prevent her transformation during the half-moon.
+Red discovered the truth when she unwillingly devoured her boyfriend, Peter, whom she believed was the wolf.
+Red then starts a life on the run and becomes close friends with Snow White.
 She is transported to Storybrooke when the Evil Queen casts her curse.

-In Storybrooke, She become Ruby, a rebellious yet insecure and loving young woman who wants to leave town but is held back by her grandmother's ill health and works at Granny's Diner as a waitress.
+In Storybrooke, Red becomes Ruby, a rebellious yet insecure and loving young woman who wants to leave town but is held back by her grandmother's ill health and works at Granny's Diner as a waitress.
 Once the curse breaks, after "The Wicked Witch" was defeated, Ruby returned to Fairy Tale Land, where she eventually finds her way to the Land of Oz and begins a romantic relationship with Dorothy Gale.